The Pulse of K-Entertainment

 Did NASA really use ATEEZ's song NASA?

 Yes.
-NASA used ATEEZ's track "NASA" as background music for Artemis II social coverage in April 2026.
-Korean media outlets including The Korea Herald and StarNews reported the usage, turning the moment into a rare crossover between a K-pop group and a major US government agency.
+NASA used ATEEZ's track "NASA" in social coverage tied to Artemis II in April 2026.
+Korean outlets including <em>The Korea Herald</em> and StarNews reported on the moment, which quickly became a notable crossover between a major US government agency and a globally active K-pop group.

 Latest Articles